ibm-js/requirejs-dplugins/docs/jquery.md

 It's useful to avoid loading jQuery twice.

-When using this plugin, you must manually include jquery into your app via `bower install jquery` or via a script tag (ex: `<script src="https://code.jquery.com/jquery-2.1.1.min.js">`).
+When using this plugin, in order to be able to load jQuery modules, you must manually include jQuery into your app via `bower install jquery` or via a script tag (ex: `<script src="https://code.jquery.com/jquery-2.1.1.min.js">`).

 ## Example